Skip to content

 max_tool_calls_from_history: 6

-# Team-scoped auto-compaction overrides (optional)
+# Team-scoped required-compaction overrides (optional)

 compaction: